 Bangalore → Channapatna → Malavalli → Somnathpura → Gundlupet→ Bandipur → Wayanad

 You will drive through National Highway 275 (NH 275) and National Highway 766 (NH7 66).
 This route proves the adage that the journey is the most beautiful part of the travel.
-There is so much for travellers to see and do, on their way to Wayanad.
+There is so much for travellers to see and do on their way to the Wayanad forest route.

 • Somnathpur – The Chennakesava Temple constructed under the reign of the Hoysalas